Other

 const ErrorSchema = v.instance(Error); // Error

-const FileSchema = v.instance(File); // File
+const UrlSchema = v.instance(URL); // URL

-Special schema
+Custom schema

-The special schema function is a bit more advanced.
+The custom schema function is a bit more advanced.
 It allows you to define a schema that matches a value based on a custom function.
 Use it whenever you need to define a schema that cannot be expressed using any of the other schema functions.

 The function receives the value to validate as its first argument and must return a boolean value.
 If the function returns true, the value is considered valid.
 Otherwise, it is considered invalid.